m4r35n357/ODE-Playground/README.md

 No planned new features, and no known bugs ;)

 All programs are written in pure C99 or Python, apart from the plotting utilities.
-Sources and Executables are tiny (if MUSL is used); the default build is against MUSL libc.
+Sources and Executables are tiny (if MUSL is used); the default build is against glibc.

 All c floating point operations are executed in _long double_ precision.
 This gives a choice of precision and performance on different platforms.